MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### 2. Optimize access to these endpoints via the VPN

 Now that we have identified these critical endpoints, we need to divert them away from the VPN tunnel and allow them to use the user's local Internet connection to connect directly to the service.
 The manner in which this is accomplished will vary depending on the VPN product and machine platform used but most VPN solutions will allow some simple configuration of policy to apply this logic.
-Some examples of how to achieve this with some of the most common VPN solutions can be found later in this document.

 If you wish to do this manually for testing you would perform something like the following in PowerShell, which would add a route for each of the Teams Media IP subnets into the route table.